Welcome to the Home Page of the

 The Striped Mouse

 Our main study is about the eco-physiology and socio-ecology of the striped mouse.
 In Goegap, this species exhibits a highly complex social structure.
 Striped mice live in groups that share one nest and territory.
-Groups consist of up to four breeding females, which are normally sisters and raise their young together.
-Each group also has a male that participates in infant care.
+Groups consist of up to four breeding females, which are close kin (sisters, halve sisters and cousins) and raise their young together.
+Each group has a breeding male that participates in infant care.
 The offspring stay at home even after reaching adulthood.
 Thus, adult sons and daughters stay with their parents until the next breeding season.
 Groups can consist of up to 30 adult mice.

 However, the striped mouse is very flexible and can adapt its social system to changes in its environment.
 In years with very low food abundance they become solitary.
 When food supply increases, family groups form again.